 | Voicemail drop integration | Sends pre-recorded voicemail without a live call | Helpful |

 CRMs confirmed to support all critical capabilities: Follow Up Boss, kvCORE / BoldTrail, CINC, Real Geeks.
 According to NAR's 2025 Technology Survey, 34% of agents spend between $50 and $250 per month on technology tools, which means most agents can access a capable CRM without exceeding that budget range.
 Follow Up Boss starts at $69 per user per month on the Grow plan, and kvCORE runs approximately $499 per month for solo agents, making both accessible to agents at different production levels.
-A detailed platform comparison is available in the CRM comparison for real estate agents.
+For agents deciding between these platforms, the Follow Up Boss vs kvCORE vs LionDesk breakdown covers the real trade-offs in detail.
+A detailed platform comparison is also available in the CRM comparison for real estate agents, and the 30-day, 5-layer install that turns the chosen CRM into a working AI follow-up engine is documented at how to set up AI in your real estate CRM.
 Blake Suddath builds AI implementation configurations for agents at BlakeSuddath.com.

 Speed-to-lead setup is the highest-ROI configuration in the implementation.
 The target is for AI to send a personalized text response to every new lead within 60 seconds, 24 hours a day.
 According to NAR's 2025 Profile of Home Buyers and Sellers, 78% of buyers work with the first agent who responds to their inquiry, not necessarily the best agent in the market.
 That single data point establishes speed as the primary competitive variable in lead conversion, ahead of experience, price, or brand.
 An AI system that fires a personalized text within 60 seconds of every new inquiry effectively turns every lead source into a speed-to-lead advantage.